flosse/scaleApp/README.txt

 ## Usage

-Lnk scaleApp.js below the jQuery library in your HTML head section:
+Link scaleApp.js below the jQuery library in your HTML head section:

 +-----------------------------------------------------------------------+
 |									|